awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/cloudwatch-logs.md

 ## Adding the PutLogEvents Policy Action<a name="enable_putlogevents"></a>

 Amazon Kinesis Data Analytics needs permissions to write misconfiguration errors to CloudWatch\.
 You can add these permissions to the IAM role that Amazon Kinesis Data Analytics assumes, as described following\.
-For more information on using an IAM role for Amazon Kinesis Data Analytics, see [Granting Amazon Kinesis Data Analytics Permissions to Access Streaming Sources \(Creating an IAM Role\)](iam-role.md)\.
+For more information on using an IAM role for Amazon Kinesis Data Analytics, see [Granting Amazon Kinesis Data Analytics Permissions to Access Streaming and Reference Sources \(Creating an IAM Role\)](iam-role.md)\.

 ### Trust Policy<a name="enable_putlogevents_trust_policy"></a>